 Aachen’s claim to fame is its cathedral, called a “Dom” in German.
 The Aachen cathedral is a UNESCO Site and here’s why:

 Charlemagne (Charles the Great) based his Carolingian empire in Aachen.
 He was an 8th century king who became the first Holy Roman Emperor on Christmas Day in the year 800.
 Charlemagne wanted to emulate the old Roman Emperors in artistic style and one of the ways he did that is by building what is today known as the Palatine Chapel.
-He based its octagonal design on San Vitale in Ravenna, Italy (part of the AP Art History 250 & a city I was able to visit while studying abroad).
+He based its octagonal design on San Vitale in Ravenna, Italy (a church part of the AP Art History 250 & a city I was able to visit while studying abroad in Italy in college).

 In addition to superb architecture, the church is a known pilgrimage site because it contains the bones of Charlemagne and it was the coronation location of the German-Roman kings from 936-1531.
-There four major relics from the time of Christ are:
+Their four major relics from the “time of Christ” are:

 - Clothing of the Virgin Mary

 - Decapitation cloth of John the Baptist